The m-Degenerate Chromatic Number of a Digraph: Digraph colorings

 A digraph is {\it weakly connected} if the underlying undirected graph is connected.
-We next state and prove Lemma \ref{lem:trivial}, which states that we only need to consider the weakly connected components of a digraph to find its $m$-degenerate chromatic number. \begin{lemma} If $D$ is a digraph and $D_1, \ldots, D_l$ are its weakly connected components for some positive integer $l$, then for any $m \geq 1$, $\chi_m(D) = \max_{1 \leq i \leq l} \chi_m(D_i)$. \end{lemma} \begin{proof} Let $k = \max_{1 \leq i \leq l} \chi_m(D_i)$.
+Our next lemma states that we only need to consider the weakly connected components of a digraph to find its $m$-degenerate chromatic number. \begin{lemma} If $D$ is a digraph and $D_1, \ldots, D_l$ are its weakly connected components for some positive integer $l$, then for any $m \geq 1$, $\chi_m(D) = \max_{1 \leq i \leq l} \chi_m(D_i)$. \end{lemma} \begin{proof} Let $k = \max_{1 \leq i \leq l} \chi_m(D_i)$.
 We can find a $(k, m)$-degenerate coloring of each $D_i$, for $1 \leq i \leq l$, and the resulting composite coloring is a $(k, m)$-degenerate coloring of $D$ since there is no edge between any two weakly connected components of $D$. \end{proof} By Lemma \ref{lem:trivial}, a digraph $D$ which is $(k, m)$-critical is also weakly connected.

-Lemma \ref{lem:2separator} shows that in a $(k,m)$-critical oriented graph, we can find a certain set of vertices, which, when removed, does not break the weakly connectedness of the oriented graph.
+Our next result, Theorem \ref{thm:kmcritical} states that the in-degree and out-degree of every vertex cannot be too small in a $(k, m)$-critical oriented graph with $k > 2$.